marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### JANUARY

-2019 started off with a bang!
+2019 started off with a bang.
 Our annual kick-off party was the perfect way to ring in the new year in style.
 Very cool Wunderers in sunglasses abound.

 ***